Skip to main content

 What resource attributes are added to metrics?

-The receiver adds server.state (leader, follower, or standalone) and zk.version as resource attributes on all emitted metrics.
+The receiver stamps server.state (leader, follower, or standalone) and zk.version as resource attributes on every emitted metric.

 What's Next?

-• Monitor More Components: Add monitoring for Redis, RabbitMQ, and other components
+• Monitor More Components: Add monitoring for Kafka, Redis, and other components.

 Was this page helpful?